Royal Poinciana Hotel: Legacy and post-demolition

 In addition to attracting many tourists throughout its existence, the Royal Poinciana Hotel played a significant role in the development of the region that eventually became Palm Beach County.
 During the construction of the hotel, Flagler envisioned a town on the west shore of Lake Worth as a commercial and residential community to support his projects in Palm Beach.
 After paying O.S.
 Porter and Louis Hillhouse $45,000 for their properties, Flagler instructed county surveyor George Potter to plat 48 blocks on the west shore of Lake Worth.
 The Royal Poinciana Hotel hosted the first auction for these lots on February 8, 1894, prior to its opening for business.
 Residents of this newly platted area, named West Palm Beach, voted to become a municipality on November 5 of that year.
 Palm Beach also developed into a community in its own right and was later incorporated on April 17, 1911, following rumors that West Palm Beach intended to annex it.

-A pre-1923 Sanborn map superimposed over Google Maps imagery indicates that the former site of the Royal Poinciana Hotel is now occupied by the eastbound side of Royal Poinciana Way, Royal Poinciana Plaza, the Palm Beach Tower condominiums, The Breakers golf course, The Breakers human resources building, and Cocoanut Row.
+A pre-1923 Sanborn map superimposed over Google Maps imagery indicates that the former site of the current Royal Poinciana Hotel is now occupied by the eastbound side of Royal Poinciana Way, Royal Poinciana Plaza, the Palm Beach Tower condominiums, The Breakers golf course, The Breakers human resources building, and Cocoanut Row.
 Additionally, the greenhouse later became known as the Slat House, stands at 50 Cocoanut Row and is the only remaining part of the Royal Poinciana Hotel.
 While not part of the main building, the Royal Poinciana Chapel and Seagull Cottage (which pre-dates the Royal Poinciana Hotel), both located on the hotel grounds, remain standing.
 The Royal Poinciana Hotel tea house is also still intact, although the building has been moved several times and is currently located in Lantana at the Church of the Holy Guardian Angels, where it is now known as the "Chapel of the Holy Spirit".